rajlakshmi17/Aertrip_assignment/README.md

 <li>To create new department,click on button "add department" and fill department form with all required field and submit button.</li>
 <li>To add new employee,click on butoon "add" and fill Employee form with all required field and submit button.</li>
+<li>To Edit employee details,click on butoon "Edit" and do changes and submit button.</li>
+<li>To Delete employee details,click on butoon "Delete"</li>
 <li>To add new phone number for employee,click on butoon "View Phone" and fill conatct number form with all required field and submit button.</li>
 <li>To list phone number for employee,click on butoon "View Phone",Here all the phone number is listed</li>
 <li>To add new address for employee,click on butoon "View Address" and fill address form with all required field and submit button.</li>